wkalt/puppetdb/doc/api/v1/groups.markdown

            Note that this may not be the group where the class or parameter was defined due to inheritance.
 * `defined-by`: The name of the group that defines the class or parameter.

+If the parent of the group does not exist the server will return a 409 Conflict response.
+The `kind` key will be "missing-parent" and the `msg` key will include the parent UUID that did not exist.
+The `details` key will contain the full submitted group.

 If the request would cause an inheritance cycle to be created the server will return a 409 Conflict response.
 The response will contain a [error object](errors.markdown) whose `kind` key will be "inheritance-cycle".
 The `details` key will be an array of group objects, and will contain each group involved in the cycle.
 The `msg` key will contain a shortened description of the cycle, including a list of the group names with each followed by its parent until the first group is repeated.

 ### GET /v1/groups/:id